 - 1. The vehicle has run out of fuel.
-(The engine may misfire or run poorly.) - 2.
-Poor fuel quality or water in the fuel. - 3.
-The fuel cap may not have been securely tightened.
+(The engine may misfire or run poorly.) $\,$ - 2.
+Poor fuel quality or water in the fuel.

-These temporary malfunctions can be corrected by filling the fuel tank with good quality fuel and/or properly tightening the fuel cap.
+These temporary malfunctions can be corrected by filling the fuel tank with good quality fuel.
 After three driving cycles without these or any other temporary malfunctions present, the Check engine/Service engine soon light should turn off.
 (A driving cycle consists of a cold engine startup followed by mixed city/highway driving.)
 No additional vehicle service is required.